Virtual data room pricing hero.

 Virtual data room pricing is all over the map - from free to six figures per deal.
 Most of that range is determined by who the provider built the product for, not by what you actually need.

-If you're a startup founder sharing documents with investors or running early-stage due diligence, you don't need what Intralinks is selling.
+If you're a team sharing documents with investors or running early-stage due diligence, you don't need what Intralinks is selling.
 You need secure access control, good analytics, fast setup, and a price that doesn't require a board approval to justify.

 Match the tool to the actual complexity of your deal.
 Start lighter than you think you need.
 Upgrade if the process demands it.